O(N)-Universality Classes and the Mermin-Wagner Theorem

 \paragraph*{Discussion and outlook.}

-In this Letter we studied how universality classes of linear scalar theories with $O(N)$--symmetry vary continuously with the dimension $d$ and with the number of field components $N$.
-We followed the evolution of RG fixed-points, represented here by scaling solutions of the RG equation for the effective potential (\ref{1}), through theory space as we varied these parameters.
+In this Letter we studied how universality classes of scalar theories with linearly realized $O(N)$--symmetry vary continuously with the dimension $d$ and with the number of field components $N$.
+As we varied these parameters, we followed the evolution of RG fixed-points by studying the scaling solutions of the RG equation (\ref{1}).
 As in \cite{Codello_2012}, even if all our analysis was based on the study of a simple ODE, we were able to observe a very rich behavior.

-Above four dimensions and for any $N$ we found, as expected, only the Gaussian universality class, while at $d=4$ we observed the Ising (or Wilson-Fisher) universality classes appear.
-In fractal dimension between two and three we found non-trivial fixed-points for all $N$: these are novel universality classes that in principle can be observed both in theoretical models on fractal lattices or in real physical systems.
+Above four dimensions, as expected, we found only the Gaussian universality class; at $d=4$ we observed the Wilson-Fisher universality classes appear.
+In fractal dimension between two and three we found non-trivial fixed-points for all $N$: these are novel universality classes that can, in principle, be observed in theoretical models on fractal lattices or in real physical systems.

-Approaching two dimensions we observed the RG manifestation of the Mermin-Wagner-Hohenberg (MWH) theorem: only the $N=1$ universality classes survived down to $d=2$, while all the $N\geq2$ ones disappeared.
-By considering $(d,N)$ as real parameters near $(2,2)$ we found that the transition described by the MWH theorem, between theories that can undergo a continuous phase transition and theories that cannot, is continuous and that the anomalous dimension, which can be seen as analogous to the order parameter, can be written in scaling form at the critical point $(2,2)$.
-Our analysis revealed how different theory spaces parametrized by $N$ are related to each other; this information gives a deep RG understanding of the MWH theorem and can be used as the starting point for an extension of it.
+Approaching two dimensions we observed the RG manifestation of the MWH theorem: only the $N=1$ universality classes survived down to $d=2$, while all the $N\geq2$ ones disappeared.
+By considering $(d,N)$ as real parameters near $(d_*,N_*)=(2,2)$ we found that the transition described by the MWH theorem, between theories that can undergo a continuous phase transition and theories that cannot, is continuous, and that the anomalous dimension, which can be seen as analogous to the order parameter, can be written in scaling form at the critical point $(2,2)$.
+Our analysis revealed how different theory spaces parametrized by $N$ are related to each other; this information gives a deep RG understanding of the MWH theorem and could be used as the starting point for an extension of it.

-Finally, we studied the $N\rightarrow0$ limit; we found that it is continuous around $N=0$ and we gave evidence of new $O(N=0)$--universality classes in $d=2$.
-These are analogous to the CFT minimal models series and may describe particular multi-critical transitions of polymeric systems.
+Finally, we studied the $N\rightarrow0$ limit; we found that it is continuous around $N=0$ and we observed new $O(N=0)$--universality classes in $d=2$.
+These are analogous to the universality classes of $N=1$ minimal-models and may describe particular multi-critical transitions of polymeric systems.